NaBotProject/Finglish-To-Persian-discord-bot/README.md

 # Finglish-to-Persian-discord-bot
-You can convert Finglish text to Persian
+You can convert Finglish text to Persian Language

 An .env file Make and put a token in it.